-This project will develop and trial a small, cost effective and portable electronic monitoring system for inshore fishing vessels, to allow more accurate monitoring of bycatch of sensitive species.
+This project aimed to develop and trial a small, cost effective and portable electronic monitoring system for inshore fishing vessels, to allow more accurate monitoring of bycatch of sensitive species.

 Seascope Fisheries Research Limited